Site Quick Links - Home - Forum - What's On - Search - F.A.Qs. - Links - Tourist - About - Contact - Full Index

 Woodside Road in the 1930s - Picture Courtesy of Pete Wood

 "We then bought a little house at 46 Orchard Lane and I lived there until I was married in 1957.
-We moved in 1960 to California where we still reside.
-I still remember the incendiary raid of 1941.
+We moved in 1960 to California.
+I remember the incendiary raid of 1941.
 The little bombs were popping all around us and I found a live one next morning in King George V Playing Fields, which backed onto my garden.
 The night sky was as bright as day but fortunately no house fires were started.

 "It was also quite common to see Spitfires flying low over Amersham chasing Nazi aircraft - truly memorable events in the life of a young boy growing up in wartime.
 The air raid siren outside Dr. Farquarson's house at Sycamore Corner always seemed to go off after the aircraft were long gone!